 The second was the opposite.
 I’d been swimming naked in a river but got dressed to hike back.
 I turned a corner, and there was a very startled guy, completely nude crossing the track to the river.
 I did everything I could to reassure him that it was all cool and that I too liked getting naked in nature, but I think he was pretty shy.
 If I didn’t need to get back to the city, I probably would have joined him for another naked swim.

 What are your favorite things to do when you go bush?

 I grew up in a location that has no waterways (other than the sea) so nowadays I love splashing around in rivers and lakes and springs.
 I also love exploring, so often I’ll hike to an interesting spot, get naked and go discovering.
-Getting up high is also a favorite, and, as I’ve mentioned a few times in my Instagram, when I am naked, any fear of heights simply disappears.
-Often I’ll find a cliff or high boulder and just sit and contemplate the beauty of my surroundings, listen to the breeze or the birds and soak up the moment.
+Getting up high is also a favorite, and, as I’ve mentioned a few times on my Instagram, when I am naked, any fear of heights simply disappears.
+Often I’ll find a cliff or high boulder and just sit and contemplate the beauty of my surroundings, listen to the breeze or the birds, and soak up the moment.
 That is when I am truly at my happiest.

 What are your top three naked hiking dream destinations?

 I’d love to hike in New Zealand – not only is it beautiful, but they have very progressive public nudity laws.
 For the same reason, Spain would also be good.
 Remote areas of Australia and the US would be equal third because although the laws are more strict, the sparseness of the outback and deserts means you’d probably not see another soul, and still enjoy some of the most breathtaking scenery around.

 Do you see the differences between the acceptance of nudity in Australia and Europe?